Syntactual/ConnectFour/README.md

 # ConnectFour
-My attempt to create a game of connect for that has a computer opponant that can make calculated desisions on how to win.
+My attempt to create a game of connect four that has a computer opponant that can make calculated desisions on how to win.

 The Stack is Angular 2.5 and hosted at http://healthy-hub-client.s3-website-us-east-1.amazonaws.com/